maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 This proposal facilitates exactly the second, easier version →(G5 **learnability**) →(G6 **ease**), without compromising the ability to build upon our `*Manager` classes →(G2 **frictionless migration**) →(G4 **power**).

 Users should be able to set click, drag and long-click listeners directly on annotations and not only on managers.
-Any manager listeners that consume the event should have priority.
+Any annotation listeners that consume the event should have priority.

 A second advantage is that the user need not worry about multiple managers for different types of objects.
 For instance, when adding a polygon as well as a marker, they would need to handle a `SymbolManger` as well as a `FillManager`.